ShivaliLN/NFT-Backed-Local-Business-Support/README.md

 Future enhancements include:
 1. Implementing promotional features for businesses to offer discounts or special offers through NFTs.
 2. More incentives for both users to encourage participation.
+3. Ability to transfer NFT ownership from UI

 ## Technical Details